Looking for the best cafes in Granada, Spain? These spots are ideally situated by tourist sights and offer top-quality coffee and treats!

 Those familiar with Abroad with Ash will already know one of the first things I do in a city is scout out the best coffee shops.

-Continuing with the Spain theme I seem to have continued on the last few weeks let’s take a look at the best coffee Granada has to offer.
-Unlike many cities where I have a hard time narrowing my favorite spots down to just 5, Granada was easy.
-These 5 Granada coffee shops easily stand above the rest with their perfectly pulled espresso and artsy café vibes.
-Try one of all 5 to decide who offers the best coffee in Granada Spain.
+Unlike many cities where I have a hard time narrowing down my favorites to just 5, Granada was easy.
+These Granada coffee shops easily stand above the rest with their perfectly pulled espresso and artsy cafe vibes.

 1. I NEED Coffee

 One of the best cafes in Granada for friendly service and gluten-free/vegan cakes

 I NEED Coffee was one of my favorite cafes in Granada, Spain.
 It checked all my boxes of what makes a coffee shop a winner.

 There was plenty of seating if you wanted to chat with friends or hang out and work.
 The flat white was perfectly made with espresso from the top local coffee roaster, La Finca, and the coffee menu offered everything from traditional americanos, to dirty chai lattes, and mocha frappes.

 I NEED Coffee also offered a nice food menu.
 Build your own breakfast toast with an assortment of topping options, mozzarella tomato panini, chicken tikki and sweet corn sandwich, and smoothies are just a few options.